conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

         cmake.build()
 ```

-Most project's with build scripts support installing the important files.
+Most of the projects with build scripts support installing the important files.
 Avoid installing documentation or examples.

 ```python
     def package(self):